desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 ## Handling view events {#view-events}

-In practice, the most common source of events in a front-end application is the _view_ — i.e. a hierarchy of UI components, containers, and other view objects, all of which emit events when the user interacts with them.
+In practice, the most common source of events in a front-end application is the view: UI components and other view objects emit events when the user interacts with them.

-When a view is attached to an activity or view composite, these events are handled by a single method.
+When a view is _attached_ to an activity or view composite, these events are handled by a single method.
 By default, this method tries to find a specific handler method for each event using the event name (e.g. `onButtonClick()` for a `ButtonClick` event).
 You can override this method to handle events in a different way, or implement a handler method for each event.

 - {@link Activity.delegateViewEvent}

-For events that are emitted by a view object, you can use the {@link ViewEvent} type to describe the first (and only) handler parameter.
-This type is based on the {@link ManagedEvent} class, but narrows down the type of the `source` property to a specific {@link View} object.
-From the event handler, you can access the view object using this property.
+For events that are emitted by a view object, you can use the {@link ViewEvent} type.
+This type is based on the {@link ManagedEvent} class, but narrows down the type of the `source` property to a specific {@link View} object (refer to the example below).

 - {@link ViewEvent +}